DeadSix27/youtube-dl-wrapper-exe/README.md

 # Youtube-DL.py Windows.exe Wrapper

 Very basic youtube-dl.py wrapper binary written in C#.NET that makes you able to call the python script via youtube-dl.exe

-I got annoyed that you can not "cross compile" with pyinstaller from Linux to Windows.

-Meaning I couldn't build youtube-dl.exe nightly.

-So I made this small exe file that just relays stuff from the combined youtube-dl python script, which is created by running `make` in the youtube-dl git repo.

 This file can be thrown into any directory that's PATH'd in Windows, make sure youtube-dl(.py) is in the same directory.